 Cons: With multiple bulbs in these fixtures, you’ll have the ongoing cost of replacing them— which can get pricey if they require specialty bulbs.
 Cleaning can be challenging, especially with a series of nooks and crannies around the shades, bulbs, and mounts.

 Bar-style bathroom vanity lights offer a clean, streamlined look, which makes them a popular choice for updated bathrooms.
-They typically consist of a mount with a CFL light or a shade box which covers a multi-light strip.
+They typically consist of a mount with a CFL light or a shade box that covers a multi-light strip.
 Bar styles are also easy to clean, as they have fewer nooks and crannies than sconces and multi-light strips.

 Bathroom vanity lights are made of metal, with stainless steel being the most common material.
 Certain fixtures stick with this finish, whereas others coat it to achieve bronze, chrome, gold, or dark brown coloring.
 Finishes can be shiny, glossy, brushed, or matte.